2016 Democratic Party presidential debates and forums: Thursday February 11, 2016 – Milwaukee, Wisconsin

 The Democratic Party's sixth presidential debate ahead of the 2016 U.S. presidential election was held on February 11, 2016, at the University of Wisconsin–Milwaukee, in Milwaukee, Wisconsin.

-Starting at 8:00 PM CST, the debate was aired on PBS and simulcast by CNN.
+Starting at 8:00 pm CST, the debate was aired on PBS and simulcast by CNN.
 Two anchors of PBS NewsHour, Gwen Ifill and Judy Woodruff, moderated for the two candidates.

 The debate preshow ran for 30 minutes before the debate.
-Clinton noted it was a new milestone among presidential debates owing to the fact that more women were on the debate stage than men (3:1).
+Clinton noted it was a new milestone among presidential debates as more women were on the debate stage than men (3:1).
 After opening statements with Sanders going first, each candidate had 90 seconds to answer and then the other was given a 30-second response.
 There were two short breaks.
 During a break, highlights of the debate were shown by Hari Sreenivasan with political commentary from Lisa Desjardins, Amy Walter, and Tamara Keith weighing in on what had been said.

 The candidates debated on race relations, the size of government, funding their goals, Medicaid/Medicare, campaign contributor's influence, the prospect of a first woman president, affordable college, reducing areas of government, readiness for an attack on America, Henry Kissinger, Russian relations, the U.S. role with respect to refugees, influential leaders on foreign policy, and criticism of President Barack Obama.
 In closing statements, Sanders talked about bringing people together to create a representative government.
 Clinton's closing talked about not being a single issue candidate and taking on all barriers to people achieving their individual potentials.

 After the debate, the commentators were asked if the candidates did what they needed to do.
 Then Sreenivasan interviewed journalists David Brooks and Mark Shields in the postdebate coverage.